iooe/laravel-comments/readme.md

 # laraComments
  This package can be used to comment on any model you have in your application.

-Example with backend render realization - is REALY bad way.
+ Example - is realization of backend rendering, this is REALLY bad way.
 Good way is using api for get data through JS and build ui with Vue js (or any another library).

 ### Features
 - [x] View comments